A Geometric Approach to $k$-means: Structure of Local Solutions

-\paragraph{Properties of \textit{almost empty} association} A fitted cluster with an \textit{almost empty} association has a negligible measure by Theorem 1 and 2 in ~\cite{qian2021structures}.
-This means this cluster usually contains a very small number of data points.
+\paragraph{Properties of \textit{almost empty} association} A fitted cluster with an \textit{almost empty} association has a negligible measure by Theorems 1 and 2 in~\cite{qian2021structures}.
+This means this cluster usually contains very few data points.
 For example, in an extreme case, some $\bbeta_j$ can be far away from all the data points and has an empty association with the data.
-We usually consider a \emph{non-degenerate} local minimum solution, in which no almost empty associations can occur.
+We usually consider a \emph{non-degenerate} local minimum solution, in which almost empty associations do not occur.

-The above elementary properties of the fitted clusters with \ofm and \mfo associations are derived from the ball models.
-In general, they may depend on the assumptions of the underlying data.
+The above properties of the fitted clusters with \ofm and \mfo associations are derived under the ball models.
+In general, they may depend on the structure of the underlying data.
 As the properties for \ofm and \mfo associations are distinct, they can be leveraged to identify the exact type of association.
-Afterwards, various methods can be designed to eliminate these associations and refine the fitted clusters.
-Since these associations are the only hurdles to recovering a global solution, eliminating associations potentially helps escaping a local minimum solution.
+Consequently, various methods can be designed to eliminate these associations and refine the fitted clusters.
+Since these associations are the only hurdles to recovering a global solution, eliminating them helps escaping a local minimum solution.
 We pursue this idea in the next section.